vsg-dev/VulkanSceneGraph/README.md

 VulkanSceneGraphPrototype (VSG) is a prototype for a modern scene graph library built upon Vulkan graphics/compute API.
 The software is written in C++17, and follows the [CppCoreGuidlines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
+The source code is published under the [MIT License](LICENSE.md).

 ## Prerequisites
 * C++17 complient compiler i.e. g++ 7.3 or later, Clang 6.0 or later, Visual Studio S2017 or later.